curtispuetz/pypp-docs/docs/transpiler_features/cmake_lists.md

 }
 ```

-then the Py++ transpiler will put the `add_lines` in the CMakeLists.txt file, and will link the libraries in `link_libraries` to `pypp_common` (all your project executables).
+then, the Py++ transpiler will put the `add_lines` in the CMakeLists.txt file, and will link the libraries in `link_libraries` to `pypp_common` (all your project executables).

-With this `cmake_lists.json` file, your generated CMakeLists.txt will will look something like this:
+With this `cmake_lists.json` file in your project, your generated CMakeLists.txt will look something like this:

 ```cmake
 cmake_minimum_required(VERSION 4.0)